Hair Plugs vs Hair Transplant: What’s The Difference?

 - Recovery time — hair transplant recovery usually takes no more than a few weeks.
 Hair plug surgery recovery was typically much longer, due to the length and invasiveness of the surgery

-- Potential for scarring — FUE hair transplants in particular leave virtually no scarring; FUT can leave a single scar across the back of the head which is hidden by long hair.
+- Potential for hair transplant scars — FUE hair transplants in particular leave virtually no scarring; FUT can leave a single scar across the back of the head which is hidden by long hair.
 Hair plug surgery can leave multiple scars where the skin has been punched out

 - Availability — hair plugs and hair implants are now virtually obsolete, having been overtaken by more efficient and successful modern hair transplant techniques